SalesConnection/Caction-Support/docs/How_To_Use_Project_Template.md

 <br>

 In the Template Info section, you can customize several important labels.
-When we change the Template name to "Project 123", Outstanding label to "Outstanding 123", and Collection label to "Collection 123":
+When we change the Template name from "Project" to "Folder", Outstanding label remain to "Outstanding", and Collection label remain to "Collection":

 <br>
 <p align="center">